-First the picture is passing through your lens as light, and hits the reflex mirror (2).
-Which sits in a 45-degree angle inside the camera body.
-The light will then be forwarded vertically to an optical element called pentaprism (7).
-The forwarded light is vertical and needs to be converted to horizontal light.
-Therefor the pentaprism uses two separate mirrors to do this.
-The converted light then hits the viewfinder (8).
+Light passes through your lens, hits the reflex mirror (2), which sits at 45 degrees inside the camera body, and then gets forwarded vertically to an optical element called a pentaprism (7).
+A pentaprism converts the forwarded light from vertical to horizontal light using two separate mirrors (2).
+The converted light then strikes the viewfinder (8).

-When you press the shutter button to capture the scene, the reflex mirror (2) swings upwards, resulting in that the light will go directly through.
-Then, the shutter (3) opens up, letting the light reaching the image sensors (4) to capture the picture.
-The shutter (3) closes and the reflex mirror (2) return back to the 45-degree angle to continue redirecting the light into the viewfinder (8).
+When the shutter button is pressed, the reflex mirror (2) swings upward, resulting in direct light flow to the image sensors (4).
+The shutter (3) closes, and the reflex mirror (2) returns to its 45-degree angle to continue redirecting light into the viewfinder (8).

-The process isn’t finished yet.
-Next, a lot of sophisticated image processing happens inside the camera.
-All DSLR cameras are equipped with a processor, which takes the information from the image sensor (4), converts it into a convenient format and writes it onto a memory card.
+Next, the camera goes through a lot of complex processing.
+All DSLR cameras feature a processor that takes the image data from an image sensor, converts it into a convenient format, and writes it to a memory card.

-The entire process takes very little time.
+The entire process takes only a few seconds.
 It also depends on how much processing the camera needs to do on your image.
-Some Pro DSLRs can do it 12 times in a second.
+Some Pro DSLRs can do it up to 12 times per second.

 Best DSLR Buying Guide

-So, if you plan to produce large images, then a higher megapixel camera will be what you need.
-If you are going to be producing images to put into a photo album or share online, then a lower megapixel camera will suit you just fine.
-Remember that the more megapixels you get, the higher the price you pay.
+If you plan to create giant images, then a higher megapixel camera is what you need.
+If your pictures are for a photo album or online sharing, then a lower-megapixel camera will catch your attention.
+Remember, the more pixels your camera offers, the more you pay.

 Processors and Sensors

-Ever wonder what in the world a CMOS sensor is?
-You and most other people.
-Usually right behind the megapixel rating of a DSLR camera trails the sensor and processor types.
-These bits of information, as cryptic or confusing as they may seem, can make a big difference in the photos you take.
+You and most other people wonder what in the world is a CMOS sensor?
+Right behind the megapixel rating of a DSLR camera comes the sensor and processor type.
+These bits of information, as obscure as they may be, can make a big difference in the photos you take.

-To put it in simple terms, the CMOS sensor is what is responsible for capturing the image data and passing it on to the image processor.
-In a DSLR camera, when the shutter is released, the light coming through the lens is directed onto the sensor, thus the sensor acts as the film would in a 35mm film camera.
+The CMOS sensor is responsible for collecting the image data and passing it on to the image processor.
+In a DSLR camera, when the shutter is released, an image is captured by the sensor; when with a 35mm film camera, the idea is picked up on the film.

-Once the sensor receives the information (the image) it then must pass it on to the image processor.
-This is where the cameras speed comes into play.
-The better the processor, the faster the camera will work and take pictures.
-This speed can be seen in the maximum number of frames per second (fps) the camera is capable of shooting as well as the overall performance of the camera.
-High-end cameras will have faster processors and even dual processors allow them to operate very quickly and handle a lot of information at once.
-Low-end cameras will have slower processors and thus slower recovery times between images.
+Once the sensor receives the information (the image), it must be transferred to the image processor: the faster the processor, the better the camera’s performance and picture quality.
+A camera’s speed can be seen in the number of frames per second it can shoot and the camera’s overall performance.
+High-end cameras have faster processors and even dual processors to quickly process and handle large amounts of data.

-ISO is another one of those terms that seems overly technical and somewhat unimportant.
-ISO, however, may be the most important feature of any camera.
-The ISO number tell you how quickly the camera’s sensor absorbs light.
-This can make or break a photo opportunity if you do not have a good ISO range.
+It’s another one of those terms that seem overly technical and unimportant.
+ISO, though, could be one of the most important features of any camera.
+The ISO number indicates how quickly the camera’s sensor absorbs light and can make or break a great shot.

-The lower the ISO, the slower the sensor absorbs light.
-If you wanted to take a picture of a mountain side in bright daylight then a low ISO (100) would get you a great image.
-If you wanted to take a picture of your loved on walking down the street at night then a high ISO (3200) is necessary.
-Using a low ISO setting in a dark environment will produce blurry images.
-There is a trade-off for using higher ISO settings however.
-The higher the ISO setting, the more noise – grain or splotches – is introduced into the image.
+The lower the ISO, the slower the sensor absorbs light, so if you wanted to display a mountainside in bright sunlight with a low ISO (100), then a high ISO (3200) would be necessary.
+However, using a low ISO setting in a dark environment results in blurry images; there is a trade-off.
+The higher the ISO setting, the more grain or splotches appear in the picture.

-The ISO range on most of today’s DSLRs is good for most lighting conditions.
-Most cameras have ISO settings ranging from 100 to 6400 and some even have 12800.
-The camera you choose will again be based on how and what you want to shoot.
-If you plan on spending most of your time outdoors, then a lower ISO range will be fine.
-But if you want to shoot in lighting conditions from bright to dim, then a high ISO range will work best.
+Today’s DSLR cameras come with ISO settings ranging from 100 to 6400, and some even have 12800.
+The camera you choose will be determined by how and what you intend to shoot.
+If you plan to shoot mostly outdoors, then a lower ISO range will do.
+But if you plan to shoot in lighting conditions from bright to dim, then a high ISO range will be best.

 All the other stuff

-A DSLR camera can be a great investment and can give you stunning images.
-Take time and look for those features that fit your style and you will love your DSLR experience.
+A DSLR camera can be a significant investment, giving you stunning images.
+Take the time to look for features that fit your style, and you will love your DSLR experience.